Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 ***Austin Beaufort***

 Farming from the comfort of his living room couch meant, inevitably, office work.
 Always, there was office work.
-Sometimes it was fun shit like GIS toys and satellite imaging and data management---basically farm simulator, except for a real farm.
+Sometimes it was fun shit like GIS toys and satellite imaging and data management - basically farm simulator, except for a real farm.
 Most of the time though, it was bills.
 Lawyers.
 Invoicing.
 More lawyers.
 Accounts payable.

 Today he didn’t mind though.
 He was going to pay his two favorite blond-headed cavemen.
 Their company had just finished the last of his grain bins and all the intricate belt work, control work, pipe work, blower work…